Polarization dependence of semiconductor exciton and biexciton contributions to phase-resolved optical two-dimensional Fourier-transform spectra

-The 2DFT spectra clearly elucidate the transients behavior of Fig.~\ref{fig:fig2}(b).
-Relative strengths for the four polarization configurations match well between the TFWM and 2DFT data.
-In addition, the strength of the oscillations in the transients coincides with the strength of the off-diagonal coupling peaks in the spectra.
-This indicates that in all cases the oscillations are QBs and not polarization beats.
-Additionally the very weak, fast decaying transient for cross-polarized excitation corresponds to a significantly weak 2DFT spectrum with suppressed many-body interactions.
-The fast dephasing rate in cross-polarized excitation is related to the comparable strengths of the exciton and biexciton contribution.
+The 2DFT spectra clarify the behavior of the transients in Fig.~\ref{fig:fig2}(b).
+Comparison between the two data types show: the overall strength of the transients matches well with the heights of the diagonal peaks of the 2DFT spectra; the relative strength of the oscillations in the transients agree with the strength of the off-diagonal peaks in the 2DFT spectra, indicating that the oscillations are quantum beats and not polarization beats.
+The lineshapes of the phase-resolved cross-linear 2DFT spectra clearly indicates a suppression of many-body interactions, which is less ambiguous than the phase-shifted beats and increased dephasing rate of the transient.
+2DFT spectra isolate the various contributions of the TFWM, and therefore the importance of each contribution is determined by its relative strength and 2D lineshapes.

 In summary, we have shown a set of phase-resolved 2DFT spectra for co- and cross-polarized excitation conditions, of which the latter were previously unattainable.
-For cross-linear polarized excitation, the many-body contributions to the hh excitonic resonance are suppressed, which is evident from the change in the lineshape.
-The suppression of the exciton means that the biexciton is relatively more important.
-This conclusion had been inferred from extensive TFWM studies, however it is unambiguous in our 2DFT spectra.
+The strength and lineshape of the cross-linear polarized excitation show suppression of many-body interactions.
+Since the same number of perturbative pathways contribute to co- and cross-linear excitation it is clear that many-body interactions dominate all other polarization configurations.
+For cross-linear polarization the reduced exciton strength is comparable to the biexciton, so they contribute equally to the coherent response.
+A comparison of the two circular-polarized spectra show a spin dependence of the off-diagonal coupling features.
+The strengths and lineshapes of these phase-resolved 2DFT spectra provide a clearer understanding into the $\chi^{(3)}$ nonlinear response from semiconductor QWs.
+Further analysis promises insight into open questions including the fast decay for cross-polarized excitation.

 $ $

 This work was supported by the National Science Foundation and the Chemical Sciences, Geosciences, and Biosciences Division Office of Basic Energy Sciences, U.S. Department of Energy.